Trust New Art Programme 2015

 - From 7 August 2015

 In the past the ten niches carved into the Long Gallery’s walls at Croome held Classical figurative sculptures of gods and goddesses.
 These have since been sold, lost or destroyed.
-Ten contemporary artists have been invited to make new sculptural works for this room taking these original sculptures as starting points.
+Nine contemporary artists have been invited to make new sculptural works for this room taking these original sculptures as starting points.
 Their newly commissioned pieces will be site-specific, responding also to the unique character, histories and details of Croome’s Capability Brown designed grounds and the interiors at Croome Court.

 - Find out more about the sculptures at Croome.